You are in the process of building a mobile app aimed at Android and iOS devices.

 NOTE: Each correct selection is worth one point.

-Answer : BCD
+Answer : CDE

 Have any questions or issues ?
 Please dont hesitate to contact us